meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 My name is Zameer, an (ab)normal dev from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 For some *personal* reasons I dopped out from [my last school](http://www.nmims.edu/).
 A lot of my friends sent me farewell emails.

-One day, I was going through the [farewell](http://www.quickmeme.com/meme/3u9r00) emails I received from my friends.
-I started re-reading this part of an email:
+One day, I was going through those emails.
+One of them took my attention, I started re-reading this part of an email:

 >Hope I see you opening a multinational company, where I see a great leader and an entrepreneur just like you and I hope I have a chance of discussing this beautiful dream of you being a great friend and a famous person to my friends and my loved ones.